erjicles/Radicals/README.md

 All arithmetic operators between RadicalSumRatios and numeric types, Radicals, and RadicalSums will return new RadicalSumRatios.

+## Performance
+This project was intended as a small fun side project.
+As such, I haven't put much effort or thought into optimization.
+While it suited my needs and should be okay for most casual implementations, don't expect optimal performance and **use at your own risk!** Of course, I'm always open to suggestions and improvements. :-)

 ## Background
 The original inspiration for this project came from working on a program that would recursively generate Clebsch-Gordan coefficients (https://en.wikipedia.org/wiki/Clebsch%E2%80%93Gordan_coefficients).
 While